prachigarg23/MDIL-SS/README.md

 # Multi-Domain Incremental Learning for Semantic Segmentation
-This is the Pytorch implemnetation of our work "Multi-Domain Incremental Learning for Semantic Segmentation", accepted at WACV 2022
+This is the Pytorch implementation of our work "Multi-Domain Incremental Learning for Semantic Segmentation", accepted at WACV 2022

 coming soon.